cordeirossauro/JPLUS-STEPEs/README.md

 <br>
 The [Fe/H] predictors performed slightly above than the logg predictors, but still considerably below the T<sub>eff</sub> predictors, and a R2 score of 0.8591 amounts to a correlation 92.7% between the predicted and real values (again, a very good result).
 <br>
 For a third time, the increase of n_features above 45 brought no improvement to the models, while an increase from n_trees = 50 to n_trees = 100 resulted in a small increase in performance.
 Also, with the exception of n_features = 10 and 15, models with max_features = 0.25 were the best performing ones when compared to others with the same value of n_features.
+Also, all the models witt msl = 10 performed worse than their counterparts with msl = 1.
 <br><br><br>

 ## Model Training and Testing